Why Do I Compare Myself to Others

 It means the pattern runs deeper than awareness.

-Many people reach a point where they understand comparison logically, but still feel it emotionally.
+Many people reach a point where they understand comparison is unhealthy, but still feel the sting of it every time someone else succeeds.

 🖤 If you’re ready to stop comparing yourself to others on a deeper level: